 Local Emergency Support

-Rather than financial grants the Council aims to meet the needs of claimants through practical support, for example, by making:
+Rather than financial grants Buckinghamshire Council aims to meet the needs of claimants through practical support, for example, by making:

 - direct referrals to suppliers to provide services or quality, second-hand goods

 If you need support and think you may be eligible call the Local Emergency Support claims number 0845 505 1121.
-More details about eligibility are available via the County Council’s website
+More details about eligibility are available via Buckinghamshire Council’s website

 Council Tax Reduction

 Council Tax Benefit was replaced in April 2013 by Council Tax Reduction (CTR) which is run by the district councils in Buckinghamshire (see links below).
 You may be entitled to some help with paying your council tax if you’re on a low income or unemployed, and have less than £6000 in savings (£16,000 if you are a pensioner).